Natchez Trace Parkway: Historical sites

-There are numerous historical sites on the Parkway, including the Meriwether Lewis Museum, the refurbished Mount Locust stand, Historic French Camp, MS, and the Mississippi Craft Center in Ridgeland, Mississippi, which focuses on promoting Mississippi's native art.
+Numerous historical sites on the Parkway include the Meriwether Lewis Museum, the refurbished Mount Locust stand, Historic French Camp, MS, and the Mississippi Craft Center in Ridgeland, Mississippi, which focuses on promoting Mississippi's native art.
 Between the Parkway and Old Port Gibson Road is the ghost town of Rocky Springs that thrived in the late 19th century.
-The old Rocky Springs Methodist Church, the cemetery, and several building sites still exist and are accessible from the Parkway.
-Cypress Swamp is located at Mile Post 122.
-There are also several cascading waterfalls to view; for access, some require a bit of hiking from the parkway.
+The old Rocky Springs Methodist Church, the cemetery, and several building sites still exist and are accessible from the parkway.
+Cypress Swamp is located at mile post 122.
+Also, several cascading waterfalls can be viewed; for access, some require a bit of hiking from the parkway.
 Besides, parts of the original trail are still accessible.
-The history of the Natchez Trace, including the Parkway, is summarized at the Natchez Trace Visitor Center in Tupelo, Mississippi.
+The history of the Natchez Trace, including the parkway, is summarized at the Natchez Trace Visitor Center in Tupelo.

-Emerald Mound, the second largest Native American ceremonial mound in the United States, is located just west of the Trace and north of Highway 61 near Natchez.
+Emerald Mound, the second-largest Native American ceremonial mound in the United States, is located just west of the trace and north of Highway 61 near Natchez.
 It offers a unique look at the ingenuity and industry of native culture.
-Two smaller mounds rise from the top of the main mound and rise above treetops offering a wide view.
+Two smaller mounds rise from the top of the main mound and rise above treetops, offering a wide view.
 Travelers can reach Emerald Mound with a five-minute detour from the main trace highway.
 Emerald Mound measures 770 ft by 435 ft at the base and is 35 ft in height.
 The mound was built by depositing earth along the sides of a natural hill, thus reshaping it and creating an enormous artificial plateau.

-The Ackia Battleground National Monument (established August 27, 1935 and now called Chickasaw Village) and Meriwether Lewis Park (proclaimed as Meriwether Lewis National Monument February 6, 1925 and transferred from the War Department August 10, 1933) were added to the parkway by the act of August 10, 1961.
+The Ackia Battleground National Monument (established August 27, 1935, and now called Chickasaw Village) and Meriwether Lewis Park (proclaimed as Meriwether Lewis National Monument February 6, 1925, and transferred from the War Department August 10, 1933) were added to the parkway by the act of August 10, 1961.